International Girls in ICT Day

 There are several ways to mark this day:

 • Your company can partner with local schools to encourage more girls to participate in the technology, computer programming, or robotics club

 • You can conduct workshops (including virtual ones) to promote STEM career opportunities for young women

 • It is crucial to put into the spotlight more female leaders in the tech industry so that girls can have relatable role models to follow

 • Partner with local science centers and invite girls’ groups to join for a tour

 The ICT field is an industry where women are greatly needed.
 Tech firms with diverse workforces stand out with better performance, more engaged employees, and more loyal workers.
-As our society evolves, we need to keep up the pace with the latest technological advancement, and this can only be done if we have more women in ICT.
-Girls need to know that their voices are heard, that their skills are needed, and that they belong in the tech industry!
+As our society evolves, we need to keep pace with the latest technological advancement, and this can only be done if we have more women in ICT.
+Girls need to know that their voices are heard, that their skills are needed and that they belong in the tech industry!